-Mortgage buyer Freddie Mac said Thursday the average rate for the 30-year loan increased to 4.33 percent from 4.28 percent last week.
-The average for the 15-year mortgage edged up to 3.35 percent from 3.33 percent.
+Mortgage buyer Freddie Mac said Thursday the average rate for the 30-year loan ticked up to 4.41 percent from 4.40 percent last week.
+The average for the 15-year mortgage increased to 3.47 percent from 3.42 percent.

-- The average fee for a 30-year mortgage was unchanged at 0.7 point.
-The fee for a 15-year loan also remained at 0.7 point.
+- The average fee for a 30-year mortgage rose to 0.7 point from 0.6 point.
+The fee for a 15-year loan was unchanged at 0.6 point.

-- The average rate on a one-year adjustable-rate mortgage rose to 2.57 percent from 2.55 percent.
-The average fee declined to 0.3 point from 0.4 point.
+- The average rate on a one-year adjustable-rate mortgage edged up to 2.45 percent from 2.44 percent.
+The average fee held steady at 0.4 point.

-- The average rate on a five-year adjustable mortgage increased to 3.08 percent from 3.05 percent.
-The fee held at 0.5 point.
+- The average rate on a five-year adjustable mortgage increased to 3.12 percent from 3.10 percent.
+The fee remained at 0.5 point.